 TCFD: 4 key points from the recom-mendations

-The UK will become the first country to make the Task Force on Climate-related Disclosures (TCFD) mandatory.
+The UK will become the first country to make the Task Force on Climate-related Financial Disclosures (TCFD) mandatory.

-The Task Force on Climate-related Disclosures (TCFD) was established in 2015 by the international Financial Stability Board.
+The Task Force on Climate-related Financial Disclosures (TCFD) was established in 2015 by the international Financial Stability Board.
 It is based on the growing consensus that climate change has immediate effects on economic decisions.
 Investors are growing more aware of climate-related risks and putting more faith in organisations that are planning ahead.

 In a recent series of environmental measures from the government, Chancellor Rishi Sunak announced plans to make alignment with the TCFD guidelines mandatory.
 This will apply to most sectors of the economy by 2025 including listed companies, banks, and large private businesses.
 This part of the green recovery plan aims to bolster the UK’s position as a global leader for green finance.